openownership/data-standard/README.md

 ## About

 This work is taking place under the auspices of the Open Ownership project.
-More details on the project are avaiable at http://www.openownership.org
+More details on the project are available at http://www.openownership.org

 The work will be guided by the Data Standard Working Group, and initial phases will take place between December 2016 and March 2017.